 Physical Education (P.E.)
 K-12.
-To ensure the health and wellness of our students and compliance with state's physical education requirements.
+To ensure the health and wellness of our students:

 - All students in PE grades K-12, including students with disabilities (except where exempt per an IEP or Section 504 Plan), special health-care needs, and in alternative educational settings, will receive an average of 135 minutes/week of physical education for Academy students and 225 minutes/ 2 weeks for College Preparatory students. - Students will spend at least 50% of physical education class time participating in moderate to vigorous physical activity. - All students taking PE will be evaluated twice a year using FitnessGram to evaluate for performing in the Healthy Fitness Zone.
 (Pretest and Posttest)